JM181998/JM181998/README.md

 ## 🧠 About Me

+- 💡 **Creative** and solutions-oriented thinker, turning ideas into practical tools.
 - 🔎 I enjoy **solving problems** with data and making insights visually intuitive.
 - 📊 Fan of **clean charts**, smart automation, and explainable ML models.
-- 💡 **Creative and solutions-oriented thinker**, turning ideas into practical tools.
-- 🤝 **Open to collaboration**, freelance projects, or simply exchanging ideas.
+- 🤝 Open to **collaboration**, freelance projects, or simply exchanging ideas.
 ---

 ## 🛠️ Technologies I Use